-An employee shall have recall rights under Section 3(b) to the position he/she was laid-off from for a period of six (6) months.
+An employee shall have recall rights under Section 3(b) to the position they were laid-off from for a period of six (6) months.
 In all other instances, recall shall be in order of seniority.

 Sec.
 8 Notice of Postings